41rumble/intelligent-rag-server/OPENWEBUI.md

 3. Either OpenAI API key or Ollama setup
 4. Open WebUI installation

-## Pipeline Configuration
+## Function Configuration

-The `openwebui-pipeline.json` file provides a pipeline configuration that connects Open WebUI to the Intelligent RAG Server.
+The `openwebui-function.json` file provides a function configuration that connects Open WebUI to the Intelligent RAG Server.

 ### Parameters